McDonough School of Business History

 In 1993, the school’s name changed again, to the Georgetown School of Business.
 It ended the decade with a celebration: In 1998, Robert Emmett McDonough, who graduated from the School of Foreign Service in 1949, gifted $30 million to the school, which thereafter became the Robert Emmett McDonough School of Business.
 The gift—the largest single donation to date in the university’s history—would be felt across the business school’s operations for years, providing additional, sustained resources for faculty recruitment.

 Thus began two decades of extraordinary growth for the school, starting with the naming of George Daly as dean in 2005 and continuing with David A. Thomas and current dean Paul Almeida.
-Several new degree programs launched, including the Flex MBAExecutive Master’s in LeadershipMaster of Science in FinanceMaster of Arts in International Business and Policy, the Master of Science in Management, and the Master of Science in Environment and Sustainability Management.
+Several new degree programs launched, including the Flex MBAExecutive Master’s in LeadershipMaster of Science in FinanceMaster of Arts in International Business and Policy, the Master of Science in Management, and Master of Science in Environment and Sustainability Management, and the Master of Science in Global Real Assets.
 In addition, several faculty-led centers, initiatives, and institutes took shape focused on such diverse issues as financial markets, entrepreneurship, real estate, and social enterprise.

 The most visible legacy is the school’s current home, the $82.5 million, 179,000-square-foot Rafik B. Hariri Building, named for the late Lebanese prime minister and philanthropist whose son is a 1992 alumnus of the school.
 For the first time in its history, the entire school shares one home.